allmaps/allmaps/apps/cli/README.md

     allmaps annotation parse [files...]

-Convert the pixel mask from the input files to SVG polygons:
+Convert the resource mask from the input files to SVG polygons:

     allmaps annotation svg [files...]